kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 $ ~/app_name/0.1.0/bin/app_name remote
 ```

-Pretty straightforward.
 However, if we want to do the same For the `0.1.1` version deployed as `green`,
 the following will not work as expected

 ```bash